Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Besides supporting precise chargebacks and showbacks, this unit cost analysis approach provides an accurate basis for forecasting and allocating costs.
 Whether you run workloads on AWS, Kubernetes, or Snowflake, CloudZero gives you granular insight into your costs, including:

-CloudZero’s real-time anomaly detection also alerts you to possible overspending via Slack so you can take action to prevent cost overruns.
+Besides, CloudZero’s real-time Cost Anomaly Detection alerts you to possible overspending via Slack and email so you can take action to prevent it.